Community-driven restorative justice, an alternative to criminal court.

 - Pass a background check (Immigrant status will not be checked)

-- Participate as an observer in two Neighborhood Court Conferences
+- Participate as an observer in a minimum of two Neighborhood Court Conferences

-- Participate as a panelist in Neighborhood Court conferences once every 2 months
+- Participate as a panelist in Neighborhood Court conferences approximately once every 2 months

 - Participate in at least 4 of 8 additional trainings a year